FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/upgrade_start_here/upgrade_intro_win.md

 {
-    "title": "Upgrade Transfer CFT",
+    "title": "Upgrade Transfer CFT ",
     "linkTitle": "Upgrade Transfer CFT",
     "weight": "190"
 }This section explains how to upgrade an existing Transfer CFT from versions 3.1.3, 3.2.x, 3.3.2 to Transfer CFT 3.9.
 It begins by detailing the prerequisites for a standalone (non multi-node) upgrade.

-For details on upgrading a multi-node installation, see [Upgrade a Transfer CFT multi-node installation](../upgrade_multinode_win).
+For details on upgrading a multi-node installation, see [Upgrade a Transfer CFT multi-node installation](upgrade_multinode_win).

 ## About upgrades